canonical/certbot-charm/README.md

 found at https://certbot-dns-route53.readthedocs.io/en/stable/.
-This plugin requires API credentials to be supplied either through the `aws-access-key-id` and `aws-secret-access-key` parameters on the `get-dns-route53-certificate` action, or from the `dns-route53-aws-access-key-id` and `dns-route63-aws-secret-access-key` settings in the charm configuration.
+This plugin requires API credentials to be supplied either through the `aws-access-key-id` and `aws-secret-access-key` parameters on the `get-certificate` action, or from the `dns-route53-aws-access-key-id` and `dns-route63-aws-secret-access-key` settings in the charm configuration.

 To acquire a certificate using this plugin run a command like the
 following:

 ```
-$ juju run-action --wait certbot/0 get-dns-route53-certificate \
+$ juju run-action --wait certbot/0 get-certificate \
     agree-tos=true \
     aws-access-key-id=ABCDEFGHIJKLMNOPQRST \
     aws-secret-access-key=YcdqUfSGwvmIJAhjWNzGxSifdXr78RRqZrMnPxoz \
     domains=example.com \
-    email=webmaster@example.com
+    email=webmaster@example.com \
+    plugin=dns-route53
 ```

 ## Integrating With Web-Servers